shakey0/CV/README.md

 - Resolving bugs utilising Ruby/Rails, React, JavaScript, CSS, SCSS and HTML to enhance software functionality.
 - Evaluating and integrating new packages, gems and libraries to meet evolving project needs.
+- Updating and running end-to-end tests in Cypress and unit tests in Spec.
-- Conducting software tests to identify bugs and areas for improvement, documenting findings in Linear.
+- Conducting user journey tests to identify bugs and areas for improvement, and creating tickets for these in Linear.
 - Organising and managing Linear tickets for optimal workflow and efficiency.
 - Managing version control and collaborating through Git and GitHub, initiating pull requests for changes.
 - Updating the marketing website in Squarespace (also using CSS and JavaScript) from Figma designs provided by the marketing team.